A MESSAGE FROM THE DIRECTORS

 INEKE LAVERS

-Internationally, she has worked in the Africa, Oceania and the Americas collections at the British Museum in London, as an English Teacher at Brockwood Park School, UK and in fashion and sustainability writing in Amsterdam, the Netherlands.
+Internationally, she has worked in the Africa, Oceania and the Americas collections at the British Museum in London, as a teacher at Brockwood Park School, UK and in fashion and sustainability writing in Amsterdam, the Netherlands.

-Across Cork city, Lavers has worked with Cork Opera House, Cork Midsummer Festival, Smashing Times International Centre for the Arts and Equality, Cork Theatre Collective and others across a variety of projects including SHOW 2024.
+Across Cork city, Lavers has worked with Cork Opera House, Cork Midsummer Festival, Smashing Times International Centre for the Arts and Equality, Cork Theatre Collective and others across a variety of projects including SHOW 2024 and SHOW 2025.